Bloch-Lorentz magnetoresistance oscillations in delafossites: Results

 \paragraph{In-plane magnetic field reduces the degrees of freedom of the Boltzmann equation.}

-Because the mean free path of delafossites is larger than the sample size \citep{Putzke2019}, to illustrate the origin of the oscillations we first neglect scattering \(\mathcal{L} g = 0\).
+Because the mean free path of delafossites is larger than the sample size \cite{Putzke2019}, to illustrate the origin of the oscillations we first neglect scattering \(\mathcal{L} g = 0\).
+Furthermore, we assume the sample has a large aspect ratio $L/W \to \infty$ and therefore we utilize translational invariance of the sample along the $y$-direction.
 With in-plane magnetic field \(\mathbf{B} = (0,B_y,0)\), the Boltzmann Eq.~\eqref{eq:lboltz} reduces to